Jakub-Roszkowski/LostInTheVillage/README.md

 ## Have Fun!

 Thank you for choosing to play Lost In the Village.
-We hope you have a great time in this extraordinary game.
-If you have any questions or feedback, feel free to contact our team.
+I hope you have a great time in this extraordinary game.
+If you have any questions or feedback, feel free to contact with me.
 Enjoy yourself and good luck uncovering the secrets of the village!